What the law actually gives you: data broker rights by state

 Consumer Rights:

 Enforcement: The CPPA has been actively enforcing CCPA since July 2023.
-Notable enforcement actions have targeted data brokers for failure to honor opt-out requests and for inadequate data broker registration.
+Notable enforcement actions have targeted data brokers for failure to honor removal requests and for inadequate data broker registration.

 Vermont